chaunceygardiner/weewx-loopdata/README.md

 packet — typically every few seconds — instead of waiting for the next archive interval and page reload.
 This works for nearly every tag you would use in a
-report: current observations, trends, aggregates over hours, days, weeks, months, years and rolling windows — including almanac tags and unit labels.
+report: current observations, trends, aggregates over hours, days, weeks, months, years and rolling windows — including almanac tags, station tags and unit labels.

 This is the sample report included with this extension — a NOAA-style windrose and eleven gauges, drawn by a few hundred lines of dependency-free